amazon-science/ReFinED/README.md

 ## License

-This library is licensed under the CC-BY-NC 4.0 License.
+This library is licensed under the Apache 2.0 License.

 ## Contact us
 If you have questions please open Github issues instead of sending us emails, as some of the listed email addresses are no longer active.